 Although some cantilever systems use overhead wheels to suspend the gate over the drive area, there are options now available where the carriages or trolleys mount on the ground, thus eliminating the overhead hardware.
 The trolleys are also enclosed within the track, which eliminates the need for constant cleaning and greasing and makes this gate hardware a low maintenance option.

 Track systems for cantilever sliding gate hardware has evolved as well, allowing for gate openings of 60 ft. and gate weights of 4500 lbs.
-Galvanized steel, aluminum or stainless steel tracks are now available and allow for the gate frame to be fastened directly to the track making installation quick and easy.
+Galvanized steel, aluminum steel or stainless steel tracks are now available and allow for the gate frame to be fastened directly to the track making installation quick and easy.

 Sliding gate hardware is minimally visible and will not hinder the look of the property.
 In fact, many clients have designed some fantastic gates.